wjtk/fluent-exception-rule/README.md

 <a name="CheckExpectedException"/> CheckExpectedException
 ---------------------------------------------------------
-For cases when:
+In case if:
 - you don't want to write custom AssertJ assertion, but want to test custom exception property, etc.
 - you want to verify state of objects after exception

-Library provides `CheckExpectedException` rule, which make possible to verify exceptions in callback style.
+Library provides `CheckExpectedException` rule, which makes possible to verify exceptions in callback style.
 Unfortunately, Java 7 is not very concise with anonymous classes, so there is some bloat code here.
 Declaration:

 ```java